Nearly 1,200 Bihari migrants in Rajasthan to leave for Patna in special train

-Nearly 1,200 Bihari migrants stranded in Rajasthan will board a special train from Jaipur to Patna on Friday night.
-An official of the North Western Railway said only the migrants identified by the state government will be allowed to board the special train after proper screening by medical teams.
+Nearly 1,200 Bihari migrants stranded in Rajasthan due to the coronavirus lockdown will board a special train from Jaipur to Patna on Friday night.
+An official of the North Western Railway said only the migrants identified by the state government will be allowed to board the train after proper screening by medical teams.

 On Friday, the Ministry of Home Affairs gave permission to the railways to run special trains for migrants and those stranded in different parts of the country.
 Thousands of migrants were stranded in places across the country since the lockdown was enforced on March 25, many even attempting to walk home hundreds of kilometres away.